MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_DigitalRiverID** - Digital River product Id that maps to this Office product SKY
+- **Data_DigitalRiverID** - Digital River product ID that maps to this Office product SKY

 - **Data_Error** - A string representing an activation error code.